TerrellV/terrellvest.com/_src/portfolio/projects-md/web/random-quote-generator.md

 # Challenges
 As the second project I ever built, this was an extremely straight forward project.
-The only challenge presented was randomly selecting from a pool and ensuring all items have been chosen before an item can be picked twice.
-I used Math.
-Random and a reduce function to achieve such functionality.
+The only challenge presented was randomly selecting from a pool and ensuring all items had been chosen before a quote was shown again.
+I used Math.random() and a reduce function to achieve such functionality.

 # View